 The Act does not apply to duty-free sales of alcohol at international airports.

-Provisional Local Alcohol Policy (LAP), resolved by the Committee of the Council, 7 October 2013 The LAP will not set maximum trading hours for the sale of alcohol at a casino as the law states that the hours of an on-licence for a casino are the hours that the casino is lawfully open.
+The LAP will not set maximum trading hours for the sale of alcohol at a casino as the law states that the hours of an on-licence for a casino are the hours that the casino is lawfully open.

-1.2 Other terms
+1.12 Other terms

-- airport bar means premises that are within or attached to an airport; and used or intended to be used in the course of business principally for selling or supplying alcohol to air travellers arriving at or departing from the airport (refer section 5(1)) - bottle store means retail premises where (generally speaking) at least 85% of the annual sale revenue is expected to be earned from the sale of alcohol for consumption somewhere else, excluding cellar doors (refer section 32(1)) - bar in relation to a hotel or tavern, means a part of the hotel or tavern used principally or exclusively for the sale or consumption of alcohol (refer section 5(1)) - café has the same meaning as restaurant in terms of the licence - cellar door means a small shop located on a winery property, which is limited to providing the following services and products to its customers: - Tastings of the wine grown and produced from the winery property only; and - Sale of packaged wine grown and produced from the winery property only, for consumption elsewhere.
+airport bar means premises that are within or attached to an airport; and used or intended to be used in the course of business principally for selling or supplying alcohol to air travellers arriving at or departing from the airport (refer section 5(1))

+bottle store means retail premises where (generally speaking) at least 85% of the annual sale revenue is expected to be earned from the sale of alcohol for consumption somewhere else, excluding cellar doors (refer section 32(1))

+in relation to a hotel or tavern, means a part of the hotel or tavern used principally or exclusively for the sale or consumption of alcohol (refer section 5(1))

+café has the same meaning as restaurant in terms of the licence cellar door means a small shop located on a winery property, which is limited to providing the following services and products to its customers:

+- Tastings of the wine grown and produced from the winery property only; and - (b) Sale of packaged wine grown and produced from the winery property only, for consumption elsewhere.